davaya/spdx-3-model/classmodel.md

 defining logical values (the information needed to accomplish a task) and representing logical values as serialized physical data.

-The first obstacle to describing the method is terminology; several terms used are heavily overloaded and subject to differing opinions as to meaning.
+The first obstacle to describing the method is terminology; several terms used are overloaded or subject to differing opinions as to meaning.
 Within this document they mean:

 ## Terminology